Keep Yourself Safe And Healthy On The Road

 Here are some tips of simple ways you can protect yourself on the road.

 Spending hours in a truck every day can cause serious posture problems and bad habits over time.
-It’s easy to pick up bad habits, such as slouching or letting our shoulders roll forward.
+Habits such as slouching or letting our shoulders roll forward.

-One of the best things you can do to reduce these risks is to talk with your doctor, or a physical therapist about ways you can minimize these problems.
+You can talk with your doctor or a physical therapist about ways you can minimize these problems.
 Some truckers use back support seat cushions, and even posture correction braces to help maintain neck and spine health.